HonkingGoose/git-gosling/docs/installing.md

 :::tip
 When you're installing Git for Windows tick the _check for updates_ checkbox.
-This will let Git for Windows check for updates.
-It's easy to upgrade Git for Windows, as it will do all the work for you.
+It's easy to upgrade Git for Windows, as the program will do all the work for you.
 :::